 4. Consider investing

-If you find yourself suddenly single and you have some extra, there are a few ways to invest your money.
+If you are suddenly single and have some extra, there are a few ways to invest your money.

 Try seeing a financial professional for some financial planning, investing in a retirement plan, or other investment properties.

-If one of these strategies sounds like something that might work for you, make sure to do some research first before making any big decisions as it’s important not to put all of your eggs in one basket and be sure to speak with a financial adviser.
+If one of these strategies sounds like something that might work for you, do some research before making any big decisions, as it’s important not to put all of your eggs in one basket, and be sure to speak with a financial adviser.

-Also, consider budgeting for your child’s education fund so you can start investing now and for the future.
+Also, consider budgeting for your child’s education fund so you can start investing now and in the future.

 5. Pay down debt